-- Thoroughly rinse the textile until all of the surfactant is removed-when there are no more suds you can feel confident that all of the sodium borohydride is also rinsed out. - Proceed with drying as you would after a normal wetcleaning.
-We almost always employ a wicking cloth when drying cellulosic textiles, as this can prevent any additional cellulosic degradation or soil from depositing on the artifact as it dries.
+• Proceed with drying as you would after a normal wet cleaning.
+We always employ a cotton wicking cloth when drying cellulosic textiles, as this can prevent any additional cellulosic degradation and soil from depositing on the artifact as it dries.
 For more on drying textiles see Kathy Francis's 1992 article, Predicting the Drying Behavior of Textiles, AIC Textile Specialty Group Postprints, Vol. 2.